gresockj/bbende.github.com/_posts/2015-05-17-collecting-logs-with-apache-nifi.md

 * Configure the Time Picker panel and change the field to "_timestamp"

 ### NiFi Setup

+Note: This is based off the NiFi develop branch at the time of writing this, as there are some features not yet available in a released version that we need to make use of.

 * Clone the following repository: